Exploring the Top Attractions of Mount Hood National Forest

-The largest of the local ski hills, Mount Hood Meadows Hill offers a wide range of skiing terrain.
-Most of the runs are intermediate or advanced.
-There are ten lifts, including four high speed quads.
-Snowcat skiing is also available for those looking for more vertical than the 2,777ft/846m accessible by chair lift.
+The largest of the local ski hills, Mount Hood Meadows offers a wide range of skiing and snowboarding terrain.
+Most runs are intermediate or advanced, all accessed by ten lifts (including four high speed quads).
+Snowcat skiing is also available for those looking for more vertical than the 2,777 feet within reach of the chair lifts.

 Another of the local ski resorts, Mt.
 Hood Skibowl offers a winter playground feel with four double chair lifts and five tows.
-The 65 runs are mainly intermediate and advanced with a maximum vertical lift of 1,500ft/457m.
+The 65 runs are mainly intermediate and advanced with a maximum vertical lift of 1,500 feet.
 The hill also caters to snowboarders with a terrain park.
 Come summer, the mountain switches to adventure thrills like zip-lining, mountain biking, and horseback riding.

 Timberline Lodge Ski Area